 The School of Communications’ on-campus initiative supports students interested in enhancing diversity and inclusion in the communications and sport management industries.
 Some of the initiative’s events during the school year include discussions about topics that need to be voiced in the community, dinners to connect students with top communication professionals, and presentations about scholarship, fellowship and internship opportunities in the communications field for students of color.
 For more information, visit the Unity in Communications webpage.

-Diversity, equity and inclusion programming
+Diversity, equity and inclusion initiatives and efforts

 To prepare students for their respective communications industries, the School of Communications hosts panel discussions and events addressing diversity and inclusion initiatives, career advancement, company culture, salaries, industry trends and personal experiences.